cjyoon/triomix_readthedocs/docs/source/example.rst

    $ sh test.sh

 This will download the 1000 genomes trio CRAM files, create simulated contamination files by subsampling.
-Note this will requires ``XXXX`` tool to be installed in your ``$PATH``.
+Note this will requires ``samtools`` to be installed in your ``$PATH``.

 ..
 CHECK IF TEST SCRIPT CAN BE CHANGED WITH SAMTOOLS MERGE and CRAM FILE USE, ALSO CRAI DOWNLOAD.